kubeshop/monokle/README.md

 - Easily edit resources without having to learn or look up yaml syntax
 - Refactor resources with maintained integrity of names and references
-- Preview and debug resources generated with kustomize or helm diff resources against your cluster and apply changes immediately
+- Preview and debug resources generated with kustomize or helm
+- Diff resources against your cluster and apply changes immediately
 - And much more!

 Check out the [Features Document](./docs/features.md) or watch the short demo video below: